SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 ### Dialog

-The `dialog` function contain code specific to how the Gem UI should look to the user.
+The `dialog` function contains code specific to how the Gem UI should look to the user.

 ````mdx-code-block
 <Tabs>